10 Beach Towns That are Getting Too Expensive for Retirees (Plus Some Affordable Alternatives)

 travelview/Adobe Vineyard Haven Massachusetts beach town

 The cost of living is 33% higher in Vineyard Haven than the national average.
-The median home price listing is over $1.5 million, making it an expensive destination for retirees looking to buy a house.
+The median home price is nearly $1.1 million.

-Alternative: Consider making the switch to Maine if you still want to experience all the seasons.
-Old Orchard Beach offers home prices below the national average.
+Alternative: If you still want to experience all the seasons, consider Old Orchard Beach, Maine.
+It offers home prices around the national median.
 The smaller city has plenty of things for retirees to enjoy other than its beaches, including fall festivals.

 Bottom line